 The main difference between soup and stew is all based on the cook time and amount of liquid.

 - Soup mainly focuses on the broth.
 In fact, in soup, the liquid is very prominent, whether it’s creamy or puree.
 Just think of the chicken noodle soup grandma used to give you.
 It was prominently broth with minimal emphasis on chicken or noodles.
 Soups also cook faster.

 - Stew focuses on more significant cuts of ingredients.
 You still use broth, but that is not the main focus.
 It takes slightly longer to cook as the flavors simmer or “stews” for a length of time.
-You can see more examples of stews in my Sweet and Spicy Moroccan Chicken Stew and Ethiopian Chicken Stew recipes.
+You can see more examples of stews in my Moroccan Pumpkin Chicken Stew and Ethiopian Chicken Stew recipes.

 Healthy and Comforting Ingredients

 This black bean sweet potato stew is both healthy and comforting with simple ingredients found in pretty much everywhere.

 - Chicken Breast: A universal ingredient that is a lean but very high source of protein.
 By the way, this soup can also be made with leftover turkey breast too!

 - Sweet Potatoes: The orange color of the sweet potato directly links to its rich content of beta carotene, which converts into vitamin A, an essential vitamin.
 If you love sweet potatoes, here are all my best Sweet Potato Recipes, and you might LOVE my Sweet Potato Chili.

 - Black Beans: A healthy complex carbohydrate that is high in fiber.
 I’m a big fan of beans, here are a few favorite recipes with black beans: